 Opening hours: Monday to Friday 10am – 11pm, Weekends, 10am – midnight.

 Location: Square on the crossroads of Weteringschans, Marnix, and Leidsestraat.

 Date: Usually from the end of November – January

 Opening hours: Sunday to Thursday 10am-9pm, Friday to Saturday 10am – 1pm

 Location: Front of the Rijksmuseum

-Please note some of the Amsterdam Christmas market dates still need to be confirmed due to Covid-19.
+Please note some of the Amsterdam Christmas market dates still need to be confirmed.

-The Scottish capital is renowned for its festive flair; it’s the home of Hogmanay after all!
+The Scottish capital is renowned for its festive flair, it’s the home of Hogmanay after all!
 Its main advent market stretches all the way from the Mound, along East Princes Street Gardens to the Scott Monument.
 This sweeping winter wonderland features countless vendors touting local arts and crafts, as well as a slew of culinary purveyors to keep the crowds warm and well-fed.
-Look out for the Children’s Market at Santa Land (late November – early January) where youngsters can traverse the Christmas Tree Maze to the elves’ workshop and take a spin on the Big Wheel at the city centre so see the entire festive tableau from above.
+Look out for the Children’s Market at Santa Land (late November – early January) where youngsters can traverse the Christmas Tree Maze to the elves’ workshop.
+Take a spin on the Big Wheel at the city centre to see the entire festive tableau from above!